-Coming in at #3 on our review list of best dive cameras available in 2017 is the Sealife Micro HD.
+Coming in at #3 on our review list of best dive cameras available is the Sealife Micro HD.

 We’ll explain in much greater depth in this article why we believe that the SeaLIfe Micro HD is one of the top three dive cameras available on the market.

 Sealife Micro Hd+ 32Gb Wi-Fi Underwater Digital Camera Waterproof Up To 200 Ft (60M)